oconnor663/jacko.io/posts/async_three.md

 Ok&hellip;_now_ the main loop can pop from `NEW_TASKS` and push into `tasks`.
-It's not much extra code, but there are a couple pitfalls to watch out for, and this time they're runtime problems instead of compiler errors.
+It's not much extra code, but there are a couple pitfalls to watch out for, and this time they're runtime bugs instead of compiler errors.
 First, we need to poll new tasks at least once as we collect them, rather than waiting until the next iteration of the main loop, so that they get a chance to register wakeups before we sleep.[^wakeups] Second, we need to make sure that `NEW_TASKS` is unlocked before we poll, or else we'll reintroduce the deadlock we're trying to avoid.[^deadlock] Here's the expanded main loop, with new code in the middle:

 [^wakeups]: We'd notice this mistake immediately below, after we added the
     `async_main` function that calls `spawn`.
 If our main loop didn't poll those new tasks before it tried to read the next wakeup time, then there wouldn't be a wakeup time, and it would panic.

-[^deadlock]: This mistake is surprisingly easy to make.
+[^deadlock]: Unfortunately this is an easy mistake to make.
 A method chain like
     `.lock().unwrap().pop()` creates a temporary [`MutexGuard`] that lasts until the end of the current ["temporary scope"][rule].
 In this example as written, that's the semicolon after the `let-else`, so the guard does get